donwrightdesigns/ai-local-voice-assistant-rtx/README.md

 ### Prerequisites
 - Windows 10/11
-- Python 3.8 or higher
+- Python 3.10 or higher
-- [Ollama](https://ollama.com/) installed and running locally
+- [Ollama](https://ollama.com/) installed and running locally** Included below if not already installed

 ### Installation